 Among the handful of growth indicators, the staggering growth of eCommerce is the biggest factor favoring the increase of warehouse automation.
 Needless to say, the idea of eCommerce counts on the marketplaces big time such as Amazon and eBay leading right from the front.
 Given the fact, 50,000 warehouses will get commercial robotics updates by 2025.

-Consequently, this growth will cater to the popularity of eCommerce over time as the culture of the warehouse ensures smooth order fulfilment without last-minute troubles.
+Consequently, this growth will cater to the popularity of eCommerce over time as the culture of the warehouse ensures smooth order fulfillment without last-minute troubles.
 The idea of automating businesses by applying robotics has proven its mettle, not only for warehouses but for supply chain and logistics as well.

 What Tasks Robots and Machines Perform in Warehouses?